 Skip to main content

-Tudor Hall is celebrating 175 years of girls’ boarding education in September 2025 and we have been tailoring everything we do to optimise girls’ educational experience and outcomes for all that time.
-We are proud of the expert educational excellence that the Tudor has provided since 1850 that has served to inspire and empower generations of young women.
-Here, every girl has the opportunity and support to be, and do, whatever she aspires to.
+Tudor Hall is celebrating 175 years of girls’ boarding education in September 2025; we are proud of the expertise and educational excellence that Tudor has provided since 1850, inspiring generations of young women.

 Higher academic achievement

 All-girls' schools have a singularly important distinction: put simply, girls do better at all girls' schools than in other educational settings.
-There is no shortage of evidence around why girls in single-sex schools do better than their peers, including a report* in 2024 confirming that girls at girls’ schools outperform boys and girls at co-educational schools, and outdo boys at all boys schools, equivalent to 10% higher GCSE grades in 2023..
+There is no shortage of evidence around why girls in single-sex schools do better than their peers, including a report* in 2024 confirming that girls at girls’ schools outperform boys and girls at co-educational schools, and outdo boys at all boys schools, equivalent to 10% higher GCSE grades in 2023.
 At Tudor, this means embracing the 'no limits to learning' approach of the High Performance Learning pathway to become a World Class School.
-Our value-added in 2025 typically added one grade to every subject at GCSE, and at A Level we are in the top 16% of all schools nationally for value-added.
+Our value-added in 2025 typically added one grade to every subject at GCSE, placing us in the top 3.5% schools in England for value-added; at A Level we are in the top 16% of all schools nationally for value-added.

 *FFT Datalab analysis as reported by The Guardian, May 2024